 The use of the PMIP3 database is clearly limited by the different vegetation inputs among the models for the MH period (Table S8).
-Only HadGEM2-ES and HadGEM2-CC use a dynamic vegetation for the MH, and the vegetation of the other 11 models are prescribed to PI with or without interactive LAI, which can introduce a bias to the role of vegetation-atmosphere interaction in the MH climates.
-To evaluate the model results against the reconstruction for the MH vegetation, we conducted 13 biome simulations with BIOME4 using the PMIP3 climate fields, and the megabiome distribution for each model during the MH is displayed in Fig. 5 (see Fig. S8 for a comparison of PI biomes).
-To quantify the model-data dissimilarity between megabiomes, a map-based statistic called ΔV (Sykes et al., 1999; Ni et al., 2000) was applied here (cf. Section 2.4).
+Only HadGEM2-ES and HadGEM2-CC use dynamic vegetation for the MH, and the vegetation of the other 11 models is prescribed to PI with or without interactive leaf area index (LAI), which can introduce a bias to the role of vegetation-atmosphere interaction in the MH climates.
+To evaluate the model results against the reconstruction for the MH vegetation, we conducted 13 biome simulations with BIOME4 using the PMIP3 climate fields, and the megabiome distribution for each model during the MH